 Finally, try negotiating with different providers.
 Some landlords will allow you to produce your own power at no charge, while others will pay part of what you save by not using coal or gas.

-If you need help deciding which solar panels to buy, talk with professionals or people at local hardware stores.
-They can give you advice and guide you through the process of installation.
+If you need help deciding which solar panels to buy, talk with professionals at Texas Solar Group.
+We can give you advice and guide you through the process of installation.